-Teaching English Language Learners: 2026 Teacher's Guide
+Teaching English Language Learners: 2026 Strategies Guide

-Understanding How Language is Learned: Second Language Acquisition Theory
+Understanding How Language Is Learned: Second Language Acquisition Theory

 - Interaction (Long): Michael Long built on this idea, arguing that language is acquired through interaction.
 When students have conversations, they negotiate for meaning, ask for clarification, and receive feedback.
-This back and forth makes the input much more comprehensible and powerful.
+This back and forth makes input much more comprehensible and powerful.

 These theories collectively tell us that effective language learning happens in an environment rich with understandable messages, frequent interaction, opportunities for students to talk and write, and strong social support.